britzl/defold-clipboard/README.md

 # Defold Clipboard
-Defold native extension to access the clipboard
+[Defold](https://www.defold.com) native extension to access the clipboard.

 ## System requirements
 The extension currently supports OSX, Windows, iOS and Android.
+Linux support will be added once Defold native extensions are supported on that OS.

+## Limitations
 The extension will not support HTML5 as clipboard access is restricted in browsers due to security reasons.

 ## Installation